arjunguha/compsci220-scala/website/reading/map/index.md

 mapOption(g, mapOption(f, opt)) == mapOption(compose(f, g), opt)
 {% endhighlight %}

-It is quite easy to move up with other simple properties of `map`.
+It is quite easy to think of other simple properties of `map`.
 For example, if we have a function to append two lists:

 {% highlight scala %}